 Looking for the top Notion alternative?
 Check out my best pick for an all-in-one digital workspace tool for personal and public use just like Notion app.

-To help you out, I am bringing this guide to introduce Scrintal, the best Notion PKM alternative software.
+To help you out, I am bringing this guide to introduce Scrintal, a PKM software that is perceived as a great Notion alternative.
 In this guide you’ll be able to see side-by-side comparisons with pros and cons of each tool.

 So if you are a visual learner looking for the best free Notion PKM alternative software to help you take better notes, plan your projects and execute your tasks, keep reading and you’ll get all the details you need to know before making a decision.